Young people in the criminal justice system have distinct needs that aren’t being met.

 Effective rehabilitation benefits everyone.

 When young people come to the end of their sentences, they will return to our communities.
-They’re our family members, neighbours, colleagues, employees: our fellow citizens.
+They are our family members, neighbours, colleagues and employees.

 We all have a stake in ensuring young people leaving custody are equipped with the skills to contribute positively.